joseeden/All-Things-Docker-and-Kubernetes/README.md

 </details>

-<details><summary> Amazon EKS (Elastic Kubernetes Service) </summary>
+<details><summary> Amazon EKS - Managed Kubernetes </summary>

-### Amazon EKS (Elastic Kubernetes Service)
+### Amazon EKS - Managed Kubernetes

-This is the Kubernetes offering from AWS which allows users to deploy a management plane.
+This is the Kubernetes offering from AWS which allows users to deploy the management plane and let AWS handles the control plane and all it components.

-AWS basically provides the control plane and all it components, and it's up to the users to provision where their workload will run.
+It's up to the users to provision where their workload will run.
 The workloads can run on Fargate or EC2.

 ![](Images/eks-banner2.png)